w3c/wai-tutorials/source/aria-concepts/index.html.erb.md

 ## Objective

-Developers gain understanding of ARIA concepts sufficient to:
+Developers gain understanding of essential ARIA concepts sufficient to:

 * Safely and creatively exploit ARIA to build rrich experiences that are fully accessible.
 * Effectively utilize the patterns, examples, guidance,  and techniques available in the WAI-ARIA Authoring Practices.

 ## Plan

-1. Set up the problem:
-    * Describe a scenario where replacing an HTML radio group with an ARIA radio group is advantageous.
+1. Describe scenario: explain accessibility gaps that appear when an HTML radio group is replaced with a custom radio group.
-    * Explain   accessibility features automatically provided by browsers when rendering an HTML radio group.
-    * Write the HTML for the custom radio group.
-2. Illustrate purpose:
+2. Illustrate purpose and limits:
-    * Add ARIA attributes to the custom radio HTML.
-    * Explain the accessibility features enabled by ARIA roles, states, and properties.
+    * Explain the gaps ARIA can fill and how to fill them.
-3. Demonstrate limits:
-    * Examine  significant accessibility gaps, such as a keyboard interface,  that remain even with all the ARIA in place.
-    * Describe how to fill those gaps.
+    * Show the gaps ARIA does not fill and how to fill them with JavaScript and CSS.
-4. Highlight risks:
+3. Highlight risks:
     * Explain the contract authors invoke by using ARIA.
     * Show how violating that contract can silently obliterate  accessibility.
-5. Wrap up:
-    *     Summarize critical points.
-    * Describe how the ARIA Authoring Practices Guide provides what developers need to unleash their accessibility creativity.